grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 Prometheus metrics follow the [OpenMetrics](https://openmetrics.io/) format.
 Each time series is uniquely identified by its metric name, plus optional key-value pairs called labels.
-Each sample, i.e. a datapoint in the time series, contains a value and an optional timestamp.
+Each sample represents a datapoint in the time series and contains a value and an optional timestamp.
 ```
 <metric name>{<label_1>=<label_val_1>, <label_2>=<label_val_2> ...} <value> [timestamp]
 ```